 4. Search Queries From Google

 What you search on Google, of course, significantly contributes to algorithms that are designed to figure you out and your preferences.
+Google tracks everything you search.
 But you can take control of your search queries as well from the My Activity website.

 You can either pause the feature that records your search history or remove any existing ones from the database.
 For the former, you will have to switch off Web & App Activity and the latter can be done from the home page.